Wisconsin Wineries: The Locally Produced Wine Experience

 Driftless Region Wineries

-Established before the Civil War, the Wollersheim Winery is a national historic site.
+Established before the Civil War, the Wollersheim Winery located in Prairie du Sac is a national historic site.
 Wollersheim’s wines are national-and international-award winners.
-The winery makes many different wines, seven from the grapes grown in its 27-acre vineyard.
+The winery makes many different wines, seven are from the grapes grown in its 27-acre vineyard.

 Priding itself in locally grown products, the Maiden Rock Winery & Cidery located in the charming country town of Stockholm, flavors its entire award winning ciders and Harvest Apple wine with Wisconsin grown apples and berries.